Your questions answered

 In addition, you will get an IRS form K-1 for each partnership in which you have a share at the end of each year.
 These are usually ready no later than the end of February, so that you have plenty of time to include them in your personal tax return planning.

-We also contribute 1% of our horses’ purse earnings to race track-related charities, including thoroughbred retirement funds, injured jockeys’ funds, and backstretch benevolence programs.
+We also contribute 3% of each partnership’s initial capital, and 1% of our horses’ purse earnings to race track-related charities, including thoroughbred retirement funds, injured jockeys’ funds, and backstretch benevolence programs.
 Partners are encouraged to suggest the charity that will be the beneficiary of their horse’s earnings.

 Back to Top